Kanuma (Sebelipase Alfa Rce)

 Driving and Operating Machinery

-Kanuma has not been shown to impair the ability to drive or operate machinery.
-However, if you experience dizziness (a reported side effect), you should not drive or operate machinery until it has resolved.
+Kanuma has not been shown to impair driving, but if you experience dizziness, avoid driving or operating machinery until resolved.

 Storage